 Sex education for teens includes abstinence, date rape, homosexuality and other tough topics.
 Be prepared for questions like these:

 - How will I know I'm ready for sex?
 Various factors — peer pressure, curiosity and loneliness, to name a few — steer some teenagers into early sexual activity.
 But there's no rush.
 Remind your teen that it's OK to wait.
-Sexual activity is for mature individuals.
+Sex is an adult behavior.
 In the meantime, there are many other ways to express affection — intimate talks, long walks, holding hands, listening to music, dancing, kissing, touching and hugging.

 Teens and adults are often unaware of how regularly dating violence occurs, so it is important to get the facts and share them with your teen.
 Parents also should be alert to warning signs that a teen may be a victim of dating violence, such as: